ADCET's Annual Accessibility in Action Awards 2026

 The Trevor Allan Award for Excellence in Disability Inclusion and Accessibility

-ADCET proudly presents the 2025 Trevor Allan Award for Excellence in Disability Inclusion and Accessibility, following its successful inaugural year.
+This year ADCET is proud to continue The Trevor Allan Award for Excellence in Disability Inclusion and Accessibility.

 This prestigious annual honour recognises an individual who has demonstrated unwavering commitment to enhancing accessibility and inclusion for students with disability in Australian tertiary education.
 Named after Trevor Allan, a distinguished leader and advocate in the disability and tertiary education sectors, this award celebrates those who have made significant, sustained contributions to creating equitable learning environments.